 Although we're all social distancing physically, as humans we need to stay connected emotionally.
 Try one or two of these every day:

-• Write a letter
+• Write a letter or Facetime!

 • Support a local restaurant - many are staying open for takeout or delivery orders.
 Try DoorDash, GrubHub, or Ubereats and have it brought to you!

 • Volunteer - there are many opportunities to volunteer to help those in our community.
 The Second Harvest Food Bank is in need of extra help during this period of high demand.
 Sign-up for a shift on the food bank's

 • Take breaks from watching, reading, or listening to news stories, including social media.
 Hearing about the pandemic repeatedly can be upsetting.

 • Take care of your body.
 Take deep breaths, stretch, or meditate.
 Try to eat healthy, well-balanced meals, exercise regularly, get plenty of sleep and make time to unwind.